XAP

 Proxy-Side Tracing

-GigaSpaces allows its users to trace their code by using OpenTracing spans in the proxy side.
+GigaSpaces allows its users to trace their code by using OpenTelemetry spans in the proxy side.

 Every synchronous method in the GigaSpaces API will add a span to the active span if it exists.
 When the span is finished it is reported to the tracing endpoint (e.g. Zipkin).

 The following example assumes that a Tracer and GigaSpaces proxy are defined.
-It creates a new span in the user’s code and calls the readMultiple
+It creates a new span in the user's code and calls GigaSpaces operations that are automatically traced within the span lifecycle:

 @Bean